 "I’ve loved every step of this journey, growing from a passionate young volunteer into someone who helps organize and referee competitions," explains Kork.

-For her, the role of volunteer has been a way to keep playing the sport she loves.
+For her, being a volunteer has been a way to stay involved in the sport she loves.

 This year, Kork is contributing as an assistant manager at the stand.
 She talks about what the role of a volunteer gives at events like Holmenkollen Skifestival.